barbazul/1kfa/mod_guide_player.md

  * putting the characters somewhere completely safe
  * putting the characters in a place where some (new or old) danger exists, but is, for the moment, not directly threatening the characters
+ * spending a point from the *Bad Bank* and starting the Pursuit Mini-game
  * spending a point from the *Bad Bank* and putting the characters in a place where they must directly confront or defy a new danger